Skip to content

 The following sections appear in a standard Colorado mortgage document:

-• Definition - The introductory section of the agreement shows the meanings of all terms, and defines the parties and their obligations.
+• Definition - The introductory section of the agreement explains the meanings of all terms and defines the parties and their obligations.

-• Interest Rates - The section includes information about the loan amount and the interest rates.
-Interest rates are important as they determine the final payable amount to the lender.
+• Interest Rates - This section includes information about the loan amount and interest rates.
+Interest rates are important because they determine the final amount payable to the lender.

-• Repayment Terms - The repayment terms show how frequent the payments should be and what amount is required.
+• Repayment Terms - The repayment terms show how frequent the payments should be and the required amount.
 It also outlines how long the mortgage should be in effect.

-• Collateral - The section outlines collateral the lender uses to protect themselves, i.e., the property the lender can liquidate to repay the loan.
+• Collateral - This section outlines collateral and property the lender can liquidate to repay the loan and protect themselves.

 • Default Information - The document will outline the default terms, including penalties and fees.